pallet/pallet-fsmop/README.md

 FSM `Operation` object that can be used to obtain the state of the FSM operation via the `Control` protocol.

-You can wait for the FSM to complete by deref'ing the FSM operation.
+You can wait for the FSM to complete by `deref`'ing the FSM operation.

 ### Inspection